tj-uav/tj-uav.github.io/README.md

 The site is deployed on [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages), which means that the content of the directory must somehow be at the top level of the branch of the repository.
 In order to do this, follow the steps presented in [this StackOverflow post](https://stackoverflow.com/questions/359424/detach-move-subdirectory-into-separate-git-repository/17864475#17864475):

 1. Create a git remote `gh-pages` which points towards `git@github.com:tj-uav/tj-uav.github.io.git`.
-You should only have to do this the first time on each device.
+You should only have to do this once on each device.

     ```sh
     git remote add gh-pages git@github.com:tj-uav/tj-uav.github.io.git